CGJennings/se3docs/docs/um-release-notes.md

 - Removed deprecated `arkham.dialog.prefs.SBOrderedList`.
 - Removed `PlatformSupport.isOSXMinorVersionAtLeast`, `isUsingAquaDerivedLookAndFeel`, `isUsingOSXSystemLookAndFeel`, `isUsingQuaquaLookAndFeel`.
 - The `OPT_*` bit flags in DIY are now package private; the methods `getAdvancedFlags()`, `setAdvancedFlags` and `isAdvancedFlagAvailable` have been removed.
 Use the relevant public methods instead: `setTransparentFaces`, `setVariableSizedFaces`, `setPortraitBackgroundFilled`, `setMarkerBackgroundFilled`, `setPortraitScaleUsesMinimum`, `setMarkerScaleUsesMinimum`,  `setPortraitClipping`, `setMarkerClipping`, `setCustomPortraitHandling` and the complementary getters.
+- The following classes have been removed: GestureToolkit, GestureEvent, GestureListener, GestureEventAdapter, GestureCommand.
+- In class PluginBundlePublisher, methods that used to take a ProgressListener parameter no longer do, as the underlying infrastructure needed to support this has removed in newer versions of Java.

 ### Bug fixes